Securing the Western Pacific’s wildest rivers

 Over the last century, the remote regions of the Russian Far East have remained relatively intact, buffered from development threats.
 But these areas are now under increasing pressure due to loss of habitat, extractive industries, and large scale poaching, which is impacting the communities and ecosystems that have depended on wild salmon for generations.

 Wild Salmon Center is working to ensure that Russia’s prime salmon territories stay intact, through protected areas, sustainable fisheries, scientific research, ecotourism and sportfishing development, and community-based conservation initiatives.

 Priority protected areas

-With our local partners, we have helped permanently protect more than 2 million acres of salmon habitat in the Russian Far East.
+With our local partners, we have helped permanently protect almost 7 million acres of salmon habitat in the Russian Far East.

 - Kol River Salmon Refuge – The world’s first headwaters-to-ocean preserve dedicated to salmon conservation protects 544,000 acres of the Kol and Kekhta rivers.

 - Shantar Islands National Park – This 1.2 million acre national park includes the entire Shantar Island archipelago and its surrounding marine waters.